Interplay of space charge and intrabeam scattering in the LHC ion injector chain: SPACE CHARGE AND INTRA-BEAM SCATTERING STUDIES FOR THE SPS

 In the operational conditions of 2016, an emittance exchange between horizontal and vertical planes, followed by a large emittance blow up in both planes was observed along the flat bottom of the SPS acceleration cycle, as shown in Fig.~\ref{fig:SPS_indi} (lines with point markers).
 A campaign of standalone IBS and SC simulations was performed in 2020~\cite{IJohn} as an attempt to explain the behavior of the observed emittance evolution.
 The results of the SC simulation shown in solid lines with error bars and the IBS analytical calculations using Nagaitsev's method in light colors, are also shown in Fig.~\ref{fig:SPS_indi}.
 It is evident that the observed emittance behavior cannot be explained neither from standalone SC or IBS simulations.

-To this end, a simulation campaign was initiated to investigate the impact of the interplay of SC and IBS and if this interplay could explain the observed emittance behavior.
-As in the case of the LEIR, the simulations were performed using the PyORBIT tracking code~\cite{pyorbit} with the "frozen" potential SC kick acting on the particles as discussed above.
-In this case, the SC potential is re-evaluated every 1000 turns, based on the evolution of the tracked particles.
-The initial distributions is generated as Gaussian in all planes and it consists of 1000 macro-particles, an essential sacrifice due to the high complexity of these simulations.
-In addition, a quadrupolar error is included in the ideal lattice, inducing a 5-10\% beta-beating, similar to what is observed in the real machine in operational conditions.
+To this end, a simulation campaign was initiated to investigate the impact of the interplay between SC and IBS and whether this interplay could explain the observed emittance behavior.
+The simulations were performed using the same configuration as for LEIR, with the difference that the SC potential is re-evaluated every 1000~turns based on the evolution of the tracked particles.
+Additionally, the coefficients of the IBS kicks are evaluated every 1000~turns, while each particle receives a change in its momenta depending on the beam parameters and the particle's longitudinal position at every turn.

-As for the simulations performed for the LEIR, the IBS effect was included in the PyORBIT tracking code using the modified AM with the elliptic integrals of the second kind, as described in Section~\ref{AM_nag}.
-This IBS kick was successfully benchmarked with analytical calculations for the case of the SPS as shown in Section~\ref{sec:3}.
-In this case, the coefficients of the IBS kicks are evaluated every 1000 turns while each particle receives a change of its momenta depending on the beam parameters and the particle's longitudinal position every turn.
+The generated initial distribution is Gaussian in all planes and comprises 1000 macroparticles—a necessary compromise given the high complexity of these simulations, yet sufficient as demonstrated in the convergence studies in Appendix~\ref{app:conv}.
+In addition, a quadrupolar error is included in the ideal lattice, inducing a 5–10\% beta-beating, similar to what is observed in the real machine under operational conditions.
+To accurately simulate the beam losses, the realistic physical aperture of the SPS is taken into account in the simulations~\cite{aperture:SPS}.

 Using the aforementioned setup, a combined simulation with SC and IBS was performed.
 Figure~\ref{fig:SPS_kinetic} shows the evolution of the normalized horizontal (blue) and vertical (green) emittances in time, as observed from the measurements (lines with point markers) and as predicted by the combined simulations (solid line).
 For the first time, a good agreement could be achieved in both planes, demonstrating the importance of the interplay between the two effects in this case.
 In the vertical plane the agreement is truly excellent while, in the horizontal plane some minor discrepancy is observed in the trend of the evolution.
 It has to be noted that the experimentally observed particle losses were of the order of 10~$\%$ and they were not recreated in these simulations, which might explain the slightly larger emittance growth.
 Although no data were stored for the evolution of the longitudinal beam profile during these measurements, there is typically a reduction in bunch length observed experimentally.
 In contrast, in the simulations presented here there is instead an increase of the bunch length by about 6~$\%$.
 These differences need to be addressed in more detail in future studies.